 Notice how different parts of the flower come into focus.
 And notice how the angle of the light affects the image.

-Experiment with different perspectives and you’ll be able to capture the many unique features of a single flower.
+If you experiment with different perspectives, you’ll be able to capture the many unique features of a single flower.